Ever heard of the term “social rhythm” before? Read on to learn about this concept!

 Long before humans made the first clock, dwellers on Earth have come up with timekeepers to adapt to the continuously changing environment.
 Known as the biological clocks, they are ticking in most living creatures, ranging from tiny cyanobacteria to giant plants and from slimy fungi to brainy animals.

 The biological clock is encoded in our DNA.
 It’s a delicate molecular machine, oscillating through the rise and fall of gene expressions with a period of about 24 hours.
-It serves to anticipate rhythmic environmental changes produced by Earth’s rotation, such as light and dark, and have the organism prepare for what is coming.
+It serves to anticipate rhythmic environmental changes produced by Earth’s rotation, such as light and dark, and to prepare the organism for what is coming.

 The resultant pattern of biological processes guided by the biological clock is called the circadian (“about a day”) rhythm.
 If a healthy person got locked in a dark room without any clue to know the time, they would still know when to eat and when to sleep following the lead of their circadian rhythm.